Fair-Exchange/safenode-docker/README.md

 docker run --restart always -p 8770:8770 -v safenode-data:/safenode --name=safenode -d safecoin/safenode
 ```

+> Note: if you want to set a particular option to safecoind you can pass it as argument to `docker run`.
+>
+> For example, if you want to reduce the RAM usage you reduce [-dbcache](https://github.com/Fair-Exchange/safecoin/blob/master/doc/reducing-memory-usage.md) running:
+>
+> ```
+> docker run --restart always -p 8770:8770 -v safecoin-data:/safecoin --name=safecoin -d safecoin/safecoin -dbcache=4
+> ```
+>
+> If you already have a running container you can stop it, edit `safecoin.conf` in your volume and start it or you can remove it and create a new one with different options.
+>
+> **:warning: removing a container which doesn't store data in a volume will remove all SafeCoin daemon's data!**

 ## Configure the container

 #### 1. Create a SafeNode Paper Wallet